Vanessa Marcil: Career

 From 2002 to 2003, she returned to General Hospital, as Brenda Barrett, garnering her a Daytime Emmy Award for Outstanding Supporting Actress in 2003.
 Vanessa later joined the cast of the NBC drama Las Vegas as Sam Marquez, a casino host, where she remained on the show for five seasons until 2008.
 That same year, she became the host of Lifetime's reality show Blush: The Search for the Next Great Makeup Artist, as well as making a three-episode guest appearance on the NBC show Lipstick Jungle.

 In 2009, she starred in the Hallmark Channel movie The Nanny Express and in the Lifetime movie, One Hot Summer.
 In 2010, she was in the web series The Bannen Way, and in August 2010, after a seven-year absence, she made her return to General Hospital, remaining on the show for a year before her departure from the daytime series in July 2011.
 Marcil did reprise her role by making a guest appearance in April 2013, however, to commemorate the show's 50th anniversary.

 In 2014, she starred in the Hallmark channel movie, Stranded in Paradise, and in 2015, she joined the cast of the Pop reality series, Queens of Drama, about the lives of former soap-opera actresses attempting to pitch a pilot for a television network.

 In 2016, she starred in her latest Hallmark channel movie, The Convenient Groom.

+In 2019, Marcil starred in the Lifetime film My Stepfather's Secret.

+Instead of acting full-time, Marcil focuses her energy on being a single-mother advocate, animal rescue, and engaging directly with her loyal fan base through social media and special virtual fan events, such as fundraisers for food banks.
+Although she has not taken on a major television role in several years, she occasionally resurfaces for special appearances or fan events tied to General Hospital—the daytime soap that launched her career—or for charitable causes.